Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Lexington, KY 40503

-AVOL offers free and paid walk-in testing for HIV, hepatitis C, and other sexually transmitted infections.
+AVOL offers free walk-in testing for HIV, hepatitis C, and other sexually transmitted infections.
 You can make an appointment for other times or walk-in during open hours, which are Monday and Wednesday from 3 p.m. to 8 p.m., Tuesday from 1 p.m. to 5 p.m., and Thursdays from 3 p.m. to 6 p.m.
 During the COVID-19 crisis, AVOL is offering drive-through testing for certain STDs.

 365 Waller Avenue Suite 100